flyve-mdm/web-mdm-dashboard/CONTRIBUTING.md

 Good

-> Feature private information
+> WIP Feature private information

 In case your contribution has to do with reports, remember those are created in the develop branch, nor master or PR's.

 * If we suggest changes then:

   * Make the required updates.

-    * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
+  * Rebase your branch and force push to your GitHub repository (this will update your Pull Request)

+  * Remove the WIP label

     **That's it! :tada: Thank you for your contribution!**

 #### After your pull request is merged